 People participate more if they are comfortable.
-As the facilitator, you need to think about possible different learning styles, cultural practices and any specific learning needs of the participants, and adapt your delivery so that it is appropriate.
+As the facilitator, you need to think about possible different learning styles, cultural practices, and any specific learning needs of the participants and adapt your delivery so that it is appropriate.
 If you are not local to the area, speak with local staff and translators about what is and is not acceptable.

-It is essential that you know about participants' hearing, visual or mobility impairments before a learning event so that hearing loops, large print, and other support aids can be organised.
+It is essential that you know about participants' hearing, visual or mobility impairments before a learning event so that hearing loops, large print, and other support aids can be organised and any dietary requirements if food or refreshments are being provided.